Sacred Defenders of the Universe | TELUS Spark Digital Immersion Gallery

 Symbol: Golden Feather

-Strengths: Respected Community Elder.
-Understands balance, passes on ancestral wisdom and language
+Strengths: Respected Community Knowledge Keeper.
+Understands balance, passes on Ancestral Wisdom and Language.

-Gifts: Communicates with air energies through wind motion, chinooks, and tornadoes.
+Gifts: Communicates with air energies through wind, chinooks, and tornadoes.
 Breathes life into all living things.

 Special Ability: Keeper of Star Knowledge.